Getting started with Tracing

 }

-If you run your application now, you may see some trace events emitted by Tokio, but you will need to modify your own application to emit traces to get the most out of tracing
+If you run your application now, you may see some trace events emitted by Tokio, but you will need to modify your own application to emit traces to get the most out of tracing.

 Subscriber Configuration

-'s behavior, such as customizing the output format, including additional information (such as thread IDs or source code locations) in the logs, and writing the logs to somewhere other than stdout
+In the above example, we've configured FmtSubscriber with its default configuration.
+However, tracing-subscriber also provides a number of ways to configure the FmtSubscriber's behavior, such as customizing the output format, including additional information (such as thread IDs or source code locations) in the logs, and writing the logs to somewhere other than stdout.

 For example: